tomhealy1/Numpy-random/README.md

 This assignment will use a number of different tools to carry out the tasks in the assignment.
 The tools we will use are:

-* Python - packages we will uses are:
+Python - see instructions below on how to install*

-Pandas - Data Manipulation
+* Pandas - Data Manipulation

-⋅⋅* Numpy - numerical/computational operations
+* Numpy - numerical/computational operations

-⋅⋅* Matplotlib - Data Visualisation
+* Matplotlib - Data Visualisation

-⋅⋅* Scipy (scipy.stats) - An additional numerical package (some extra distributions exist in Scipy)
+* Scipy (scipy.stats) - An additional numerical package (some extra distributions exist in Scipy)

-⋅⋅* Seaborn - An additional data visuaisation package
+* Seaborn - An additional data visuaisation package

 ## Instructions: